ThePhD/sol2/docs/source/containers.rst

 Containers are objects that are meant to be inspected and iterated and whose job is to typically provide storage to a collection of items.
 The standard library has several containers of varying types, and all of them have ``begin()`` and ``end()`` methods which return iterators.
 C-style arrays are also containers, and sol2 will detect all of them for use and bestow upon them special properties and functions.

 * Containers from C++ are stored as ``userdata`` with special ``usertype`` metatables with :ref:`special operations<container-operations>`
+	- In Lua 5.1, this means containers pushed without wrappers like :doc:`as_table<api/as_table>` and :doc:`nested<api/nested>` will not work with ``pairs`` or other built-in iteration functions from Lua
+		+ Lua 5.2+ will behave just fine (does not include LuaJIT 2.0.x)
+	- You must push containers into C++ by returning them directly and getting/setting them directly, and they will have a type of ``sol::type::userdata`` and treated like a usertype
 * Containers can be manipulated from both C++ and Lua, and, like userdata, will `reflect changes if you use a reference`_ to the data.
 * This means containers **do not automatically serialize as Lua tables**
 	- If you need tables, consider using ``sol::as_table`` and ``sol::nested``